alphamikle/el/README.md

   description: Generated localization package

   # The version of the easiest_localization_version package used as a dependency
-  # in the generated localization package;
+  # in the generated localization package
   #
   # May be useful if you are using easiest_localization not from pub.dev
   # By default, it is the same version as in your application's pubspec.yaml file, and you don't need to change it